piedb-dev/piestream/docs/developer-guide.md

 psql -h localhost -p 4566 -d dev -U root
 ```

 The default dev cluster includes metadata-node, compute-node and frontend-node processes, and an embedded volatile in-memory state storage.
 No data will be persisted.
-This configuration is intended to make it easier to develop and debug RisingWave.
+This configuration is intended to make it easier to develop and debug piestream.

 To stop the cluster: